crsl4/crsl4.github.io/pages/about.md

 description: Claudia Sol&iacute;s-Lemus is postdoc at University of Wisconsin - Madison working with Bret Larget on Bayesian phylogenetics
 ---

-I am an assistant professor at the Wisconsin Institute for Discovery and the Department of Plant Pathology at the University of Wisconsin-Madison.
+I am an assistant professor at the [Wisconsin Institute for Discovery](https://wid.wisc.edu/) and the [Department of Plant Pathology](https://plantpath.wisc.edu/) at the [University of Wisconsin-Madison](http://www.wisc.edu).

-Before, I am a postdoc at the [Department of Human Genetics](https://genetics.emory.edu/) at [Emory University](http://www.emory.edu) working with professor [Michael Epstein](http://genetics.emory.edu/faculty/primary/epstein-michael.html)
+Before, I was a postdoc at the [Department of Human Genetics](https://genetics.emory.edu/) at [Emory University](http://www.emory.edu) working with professor [Michael Epstein](http://genetics.emory.edu/faculty/primary/epstein-michael.html)